hsherl/hsherl.github.io/content/_index.md

 Before this I studied for an MSci in Physics and Philosophy at King’s College London, focusing on foundational problems in quantum mechanics.

-I am part of the training team at [The Philosophy Foundation](https://www.philosophy-foundation.org/training-team) and have previously worked, at various times, as a philosophy, science, or Norwegian teacher.
+I am a member of the training team at [The Philosophy Foundation](https://www.philosophy-foundation.org/training-team) and have previously worked, at various times, as a philosophy, science, or Norwegian teacher.